BAILEY'S SEAFOOD & GRILL

 For more than 60 years, the family-owned Judice Inn has been serving up little hamburgers with just the right amount of spice and grease.
 One's just not enough, and two is sometimes too much.
 The burgers are dressed with a top-secret sauce.
 After all those years, there are still no French fries here, so order a bag of Zapp's potato chips.
 Other notable grill-top items include the grilled cheese and the egg sandwiches.
 Cool your mouth off from the spicy burger with a handmade chocolate milkshake.

 3809 Johnston St., Lafayette (Map) - 984-5630

 Tuesday-Saturday: Lunch and Dinner

-La Fonda has sustained Lafayette’s thirst for margaritas, Tex-Mex and partying since the doors opened in 1957.
+La Fonda has sustained Lafayette's thirst for margaritas, Tex-Mex and partying since the doors opened in 1957.
 But beyond Mexican calling cards like carne asada, the house favorite steak is an off-the-menu filet mignon or ribeye topped with sauteed onions and cheese dubbed the Don Briggs Special.
-One of the best-kept secrets — La Fonda has some of the finest fried chicken and fried rabbit in town.
+If you like the fried rabbit, order one of the best-kept secrets — La Fonda has some of the finest fried chicken in town.

 135 W. Landry St., Opelousas (Map) - 942-2142

 Monday-Friday: Breakfast, Lunch and Dinner; Saturday: Breakfast

 Three generations of the Doucas family have operated the Palace, across from the St. Landry Parish Courthouse, since 1927.
 The menu offers Cajun specialties like crawfish etouffee, bisque and crabmeat-stuffed eggplant in addition to steaks, fish and salads.
 A local favorite is the smothered calf's liver and onions.
 The Greek salad and deservedly famous baklava are nods to the family's Greek heritage.